Building a Chicken Coop

-Start with a small chicken coop at first, because you may change your mind about wanting to raise chickens.
-And if you really like raising chickens, then you can expand to a larger chicken coop down the line.
+I would start with a small chicken coop at first, because you may change your mind about wanting to raise chickens.

 You can just throw something together with what you have lying around your property or purchase a small chicken house at a chicken feed store or online.